SpineEventEngine/SpineEventEngine.github.io/docs/guides/start-new-project.md

 process.

 As soon as a particular Bounded Context is fulfilled the team can continue with the next one.
-Although, in some cases you may find it easier to iterate over the linked scenarios from different contexts which is perfectly fine.
+Although, in some cases, you may find it easier to iterate over the linked scenarios from different contexts which is perfectly fine.

 ## Admonition

 While these steps might look "too easy", it may be sometimes very tempting to step out of the defined track.
-This guide is our way to memoize the steps and designate it out for ourselves how to stick to a "good" development process.
+This guide is our way to memoize the steps and designate it out for ourselves on how to stick to a "good" development process.